-Today the advantages of alleys are apparent in many brand new real estate developments.
-In older neighborhoods, there's a movement toward alley beautification and clean-up.
-Even the potential for providing environmental benefits is being explored.
+Today the advantages of alleys are recognized in many brand new real estate developments.
+In older neighborhoods, there's a movement toward alley beautification, clean-up, or even re-use.
+Also the potential for providing environmental benefits, such as stormwater management, is being explored.

 In post-World War II suburbs, they were considered obsolete.
 After all, in older city and small town neighborhoods, they are often dirty, rodent-infested, weedy, stinky, and occasionally criminal hideouts or escape routes.

 So why would anyone want to bring back this idea?
 Isn't the green alley a contradiction in terms?

 began to assert itself, we revisited one of the possible benefits of

 the rear entranceway for cars.
 It is a great way to put the garage